 - 1 teaspoon vanilla bean paste (you can use extract instead)

 - 1 cup watermelon puree seeds removed

-In a large bowl, whisk together the sweetened condensed milk and vanilla extract.
+- In a large bowl, whisk together the sweetened condensed milk and vanilla bean paste (or extract).
 Set aside.

 - In another large bowl, whisk the cream with a mixer on medium-high speed until firm peaks form.
 This took about 2 minutes.

 - Fold about half the whipped cream into the first bowl with a spatula until combined.

 - Add the rest and mix until well blended.

 - Pour into a chilled 9x5x3 metal loaf pan.
 Cover with tinfoil or a loaf pan lid and freeze until thick and creamy, about 2 hours.